fidy1995/MyLang/README.md

     // note you can use no attributes function [your function name]([attribute name]:[MyLang type name], ...) return [MyLang type name]
-    var         #if you are using locals
+    var         // if you are using locals
         [your variable name] : [MyLang type name];
         ...
     begin